What it is

 Approval path

-Extracurricular program — typically principal approval.
+Extracurricular program, typically requiring principal approval.
 No curriculum vote required.

 Curriculum change